As an affiliate, we earn from qualifying purchases made on our website.

 If you don’t know, these bags hold fewer clubs than full-sized bags.
 Most still hold all your balls, rangefinders, drinks, and jackets, but they’ll hold fewer clubs.

-The El Camino is Sunday Golf’s largest bag and will hold 10 clubs.
-They have a couple of other bags that hold even less (and are lighter).
+The El Camino is Sunday Golf’s mid-sized bag and will hold 10 clubs.
+They have a couple of other bags that hold less (and are lighter) and one that holds more (the Ryder bag).
 I just use 9 clubs (5 wood missing from the picture above), so this bag was a great fit for when I wanted to walk.

 The Features Of The El Camino